Hoop77/hello-code-blog/content/post/asionet.md

 The call operator takes a PlayerState reference as input and expects the data reference to be assigned to the byte string that should be transmitted over the network.

 Since we can now send PlayerState objects, we cover the server side next.
-Therefore, we have to specialize the asionet::message::Decoder<PlayerState> struct to retrieve the PlayerState object from a received string of bytes.
+Therefore, we have to specialize the asionet::message::Decoder<PlayerState> struct to retrieve the PlayerState object from a buffer object.

 {{< highlight cpp "linenos=inline" >}}
 namespace asionet { namespace message {